gabhab/stacks-workshop/topics.markdown

 # Artin's axioms in examples
-Finding (counter)examples illustrating Artin's axioms and their sharpness, based on Artin's ``Implicit function theorem'' and Emerton--Gee's [``Scheme-theoretic images'' of morphisms of stacks](https://arxiv.org/abs/1506.06146).
+Finding (counter)examples illustrating Artin's axioms and their sharpness, based on Artin's "Implicit function theorem" and Emerton--Gee's ["Scheme-theoretic images" of morphisms of stacks](https://arxiv.org/abs/1506.06146).